|

 obedient as they appear on the street?"

-me involved in a riot the day before polling day wasn't the most astute
+really, getting me involved in a riot the day before polling day wasn’t

-him.
-Vahle shivered imperceptibly as the force of The Doctor's will overwhelmed
+with him.
+Vahle shivered imperceptibly as the force of The Doctor’s

-the stars you ARE!"
+“Thank the stars you ARE!”
 Vahle whispered.
-"I wouldn't like to have
+“I wouldn’t

 "So… you were saying… about the Calcadians?"